-Like we said before, we want you to be successful.
+Like we said before, we want you to be as successful as possible - as soon as possible.

 That's why we've taken our experience working with dentists like you to create tools that guide you through the process of evaluating, purchasing, and transitioning into a practice.